Nan Winton: Career

 After stepping down from reading the news, Winton moved to ITV in 1961, and remained a TV and radio news reporter and interviewer.
 She was also a regular panellist on the radio panel game Treble Chance.

 Personal life

-In 1948 Winton married the actor Charles Stapley, who later appeared as Ted Hope in Crossroads.
+On 23 October 1948 Winton married the actor and The Rank Organisation sales representative Charles Stapley, who later appeared as Ted Hope in Crossroads.
 Their daughter and son were born in 1951 and 1953.
 Winton and Stapley divorced in 1962.
+She did not remarry.